jessepav/lacygoill-wiki-backup/vim/qf.md

     ??? (no equivalent here)

     I think we couldn't extract the items of a non-current qfl without 'items'.
-    Also, I think 'items' allows you to replace the items in a qfl without affecting its title.
+    Also, I think 'items' lets you replace  the items in a qfl without affecting its title.